 The Show was extended to two days in 1946, three days in 1947, four days in 1967 and five days in 1977.

 The Queen has always been a keen horsewoman and at the first show she won the Pony and Dogcart class.
 Since then Her Majesty has entered many homebred horses and ponies in classes at the show.
 The British Royal family continue to be keen supporters of the Show to this day.
 His Royal Highness, The Duke of Edinburgh, was a regular competitor in the International Driving Grand Prix and finally retired from competing in 2003.

 The show has grown in size and in international importance since its inaugural event.
 It now encompasses a huge variety of equestrian sport.
 From the spectacular Land Rover International Carriage Driving Grand Prix, national and international Show Jumping competitions to extensive showing classes and enthralling equestrian displays, it is unique in its breadth of appeal.

-In 2018, the Royal Windsor Horse Show will be celebrating 75 years.
+In 2018, the Royal Windsor Horse Show celebrated 75 years.

 Be the first to know!
 Subscribe to our newsletter